Passwords and Security

 set pwd=--md5 $1$1$okAQ3AJUdhqf3TVrwKvJP1

-If a menupwd has not been defined, then the pwd password (default=easy2boot) will be required.
+If a menupwd has not been defined, then the pwd password (default=easy2boot) must be entered by the user.

 Tip: Use an extension of .isopwd64 if you only want an ISO file listed in the menu on 64-bit systems.
 Remember that the default keyboard type will be English (QWERTY US) unless the MyE2B.cfg file has a different keyboard specified.